petersulyok/diskinfo/docs/source/intro.rst

     ...
     Disk is in STANDBY mode.

-If we dont use the `nocheck` parameter here (when the HDD is in STANDBY mode) then the HDD will spin up and will return to ACTIVE mode.
+If we don't use the `nocheck` parameter here (when the HDD is in STANDBY mode) then the HDD will spin up and will return to ACTIVE mode.
 Please note if :attr:`~diskinfo.DiskSmartData.standby_mode` is `True` then no other SMART attributes are loaded.